idblr/idblr/content/profile/accomplishments.md

   certificate_url = ""
   date_start = "2020-05-15"
   date_end = ""
-  description = "The competitive program has provided support for innovative approaches to epidemiological methods, data collection, analysis, and other research efforts using modern technology and informatics.
+  description = "The competitive program supports innovative approaches to epidemiological methods, data collection, analysis, and other research efforts using modern technology and informatics.
 Co-awarded with [Dr. Derek Brown](https://cpfp.cancer.gov/about-us/cpfp-fellow/derek-brown) for a project entitled 'sparrpowR: A flexible R package and webtool to estimate statistical power of a spatial cluster detection technique.'"

 [[item]]
   organization = "National Science Foundation"